tdeboissiere/Kaggle/Ponpare/Ponpare_utilities/README.md

 N.B.
 It takes a while for all preprocessing steps to complete.
 **The creation of validation sets and the preprocessing steps can be carried out individually (see below).**

+### Translation to English

+	python translate.py

+Translate the data in /Data/Data_japanese to English, output it to /Data/Data_translated

 ### Create validation data sets

 	python create_validation.py